FeminaMAria/vlab/readme r2.txt

 ### 2. Story:

-Let us assume that the user lands up into the simulator page where the synchro transmitter -receiver is shown to give the circuit connections.
+Let us assume that the user lands up into the simulator page where the synchro transmitter -receiver is shown to start the simulation.
-The user will connect as per the detailed procedure and will click the TEST button to check whether the connections are correct or not.
+The user will do the experiment as per the detailed procedure.
-After successful completion of circuit connection, user will set angle in the transmitter side at 15 degrees and can observe that the receiver side will automatically move to the same set angle.
+The user will click connections and the simulator automatically connects the three windings of transmitter and receiver.
-The procedure is repeated in steps of 15 degrees till 360 degrees and tabulated.
-Then the plots are drawn.
+The circuit connections are tested and will click the TEST connections to check whether the connections are correct or not.
+After successful completion of circuit connection, user will set angle in the transmitter side at 30 degrees and can observe that the receiver side will automatically move to the same set angle.
-Percentage error is calculated using the expression =  ((Өs- Өm)/ Өs )*100 Where   Өs is the set angle in the transmitter side
+The procedure is repeated in steps of 30 degrees till 360 degrees and tabulated.
+Then the graphs are plotted automatically Percentage error is calculated using the expression =  ((Өs- Өm)/ Өs )*100 Where   Өs is the set angle in the transmitter side
 	Өm is the measured angle in the receiver side